Copyright Silhouette School 2016. Powered by Blogger.

 At the bottom, you can also identify if you want to (1) display all fonts, (2) display only free fonts or free alternatives or (3) display only commercial fonts or commercial alternatives.
 I chose to continue without selecting, and the website defaulted to display all fonts.

-When you click 'Continue', you will be given a list of generated fonts that should either be a perfect match or a very close match.
+This will generate a list of fonts that should either be a perfect match or a very close match.

-In this case, my font ended up being number 9 on the list, so don't be discourage if you don't see the correct font right away.
+In this case, my font ended up being number 9 on the list.

 silhouette fonts, silhouette cameo fonts, silhouette font, identify fonts, commercial use fonts